 - Add the rolled oats to the soap base.
 Mix well.

 - Add the almond fragrance oil.
 Mix again.

-- Poor into the silicone mould and let set for about an hour.
+- Poor into the silicone mould and let set for about an hour in a room temperature.

 - Spray lightly with rubbing alcohol, to help prevent bubbles from forming (this is optional)

 Notes: Makes 6 oval bars if using the same mould, but you can use any soap making mould that you have at hand.

 few extra tips for making this almond & oatmeal soap